Skip to content

 AMPHIBIOUS is built to be as self-contained as possible, yet some dependencies exist.
 The current stable version has been tested with the following software:

-• the CPL compiler and its (few) dependencies (current version tested with 2025-11-02-cpl.sh)
+• the CPL compiler and its (few) dependencies

-• a C compiler (current version tested with gcc v.12.2.0 and v.14.2.0) and the nvc compiler (current version tested with nvc v.23.11 and v.25.1)
+• a C compiler (current version tested with gcc v.12.2.0 and v.14.2.0) and the nvc compiler for Nvidia GPUs (current version tested with nvc v.23.11 and v.25.1)

-• OpenACC >=2.6 for parallel (multi)GPU computing
+• OpenACC >= v.2.6 for parallel (multi)GPU computing

 Programs and utilities are compiled with the provided Makefile.
 The default compiler is gcc for the CPU target and nvc for the GPU target.
-Compiler, as well as other compilation options, can be changed by editing the Makefile.

-• several macros, which can be set in the file headers.cpl by uncommenting the related #define lines;
+• several macros, which can be optionally set in the file headers.cpl by uncommenting the related #define lines;

 • a flow-specific file, placed in the modules-solver/ folder, to be used whenever flow-specific operations in solver are required.
 To do so, the user must USE it in solver.
-In the two examples, the file specifics-channel.cpl manages the screen output at runtime and the forcing term, whereas specifics-nose.cpl only manages the screen output.
+In the two tutorial examples, the file specifics-channel.cpl manages the screen output at runtime and the forcing term, whereas specifics-nose.cpl only manages the screen output.

 The following macros can be set: